bretamyers/Azure-Synapse-Lakehouse-Sync/Azure Synapse Lakehouse Sync/README.md

 RowInsertDateTime | The datetime the record was inserted into the table

 #### Azure Synapse Lakehouse Sync ADLS Change Table: _SynapseLakehouseSyncTracker
 A delta table that is created in the specified SyncFolderPathFull value from Synapse Lakehouse Sync loading metadata file.
-The table is used throughout the solution to track the sync's loading progress and to identify what versions of the table have already beed sync'd to Synapse.
+The table is used throughout the solution to track the sync's loading progress and to identify what versions of the table have already been synchronized to Synapse Dedicated SQL.

 Column Name | Description
 -|-